So1ene/my-setup/windows.md

 Restart VS Code.

 Press `Ctrl ,` to go to settings, click extensions and click "Live sass compiler".
-Click 'edit in settings.json' and change the save path to `"savePath": "~/.."` This will save the css file outside of the sass folder, wherever you place it.
+Look for `Live Sass Compile › Settings: Formats` and click'edit in settings.json'. and change the save path to `"savePath": "~/.."` This will save the css file outside of the sass folder, wherever you place it.
 We also want browser support, so look for `liveSassCompile.settings.autoprefix` and change it to this:
 ```
 "liveSassCompile.settings.autoprefix": [